kaspanet/docs/Getting Started/Full Node Installation.md

 Like in the native miner, when running the miner from the same machine running kaspad, the ```--kaspad-address``` flag may be omitted.

 **Note:** Elichai's miner is multi threaded, so it is **not needed** to run several instances.
 By default, it will run one thread per core.
-If you want to run it on less cores, this could be adjusted by the ```--threads``` flag
+If you want to run it on less cores, this could be adjusted with the ```--threads``` flag

-**Note:** Unlike the native miner, Elichai's miner is mining regardless of the sync status of kaspad, in which case it will find an invalid block.
-If you get the error ```"Block not submitted = IBD is running"``` this simply means the node is out of sync, either because the initial sync has not finished yet or because it fell out of sync momentarily.
+**Note:** Unlike the native miner, Elichai's miner is churning blocks regardless of the sync status of kaspad.
+Any blocks discovered while the network is out of sync will not be accepted.
+If you get the error ```"Block not submitted - IBD is running"``` this simply means the node is out of sync, either because the initial sync has not finished yet or because it fell out of sync momentarily.

-**Note for Windows users:** Elichai's binary is unsigned, which means that it is automatically blocked by Windows defender in system where it is available.
-In order to run it, you might have to manually add an exclusion. **DO NOT TURN OFF WINDOWS DEFENDER COMPLETELY TO RUN THE MINER**.
+**Note for Windows users:** Elichai's binary is unsigned, which means that it is automatically blocked by Windows defender in some systems.
+In order to run it, you might have to manually add an exclusion. **DO NOT TURN OFF WINDOWS DEFENDER COMPLETELY JUST TO RUN THE MINER!**

 **Note for Linux/Mac users:** Sometimes the system does not recognize the miner file as an executable.
 This results in a ```permission denied``` error when trying to invoke the miner.
 This could be fixed by issuing the command ```chmod +x <file name>```.